mynlp/tree-shape-distribution/README.md

 uv run python -m scripts.hist_compare_multi
 ```

-For full experiments, you need to modify the script and set the following variables:
+For full experiments, you need to modify the scripts and set the following variables:

 ```
 base_dir: Path = Path("../tmp") # Set the directory where all results will be placed.